Photo: Bryan Dearsley / LuxuryOntario

 Bracebridge celebrates its watery heritage along the Riverwalk, which offers incredible views of Bracebridge Falls from above and below.
 Culturally, too, the falls are a focal point for visitors with the renovated Bird Mill home to the town’s Visitor Centre, and nearby Woodchester Villa is one of the town’s most important historic and has a long connection to the river and the falls.

 While photogenic at any time of year, spring and early summer are good times to catch Bracebridge Falls at its most spectacular.
-As the snow melts upriver (its tributaries stretch all the way to Algonquin Park), the water hitting the falls does so with tremendous force, making for a dramatic photo, especially when framed by the two bridges that cross over the top of the falls as a backdrop.
+As the snow melts upriver (its tributaries stretch to Algonquin Park), the water hitting the falls does so with tremendous force, making for a dramatic photo, especially when framed by the two bridges that cross over the top of the falls as a backdrop.

 Onaping Falls, Greater Sudbury